Edb83/penny-for-your-thoughts/README.md

 - **Signup form password and confirmation password can be different**

-  - This is a key issue which needs to be resolved but is outside the scope of this project
+  - This needs to be resolved but is not sufficiently problematic with regards to its intended purpose and is outside the scope of its project.
+A solution will need to be found when implementing payment options in a future iteration

 <span id="testing-bugs"></span>